terminusdb/terminusdb/README.md

 We encourage you to read our [Quick Start](https://terminusdb.com/docs/quickstart/) guide to better understand how to get started with TerminusDB.

-Desktop versions of TerminusDB can be found in our [Download Center](https://terminusdb.com/hub/download)
+Desktop versions of TerminusDB can be found in our [Download Center](https://terminusdb.com/hub/download).

-For development and testing, we recommend our [TerminusDB Bootstrap](https://github.com/terminusdb/terminusdb-bootstrap) installer, which uses the Docker image
+For development and testing, we recommend our [TerminusDB Bootstrap](https://github.com/terminusdb/terminusdb-bootstrap) installer, which uses the Docker image.

 ### Building from source